 The Fire Services assisted with efforts to curb the spread of the virus through various ways, which included sanitisation projects of identified hot spots and public spaces.
 The members were involved in the District Command Centre and the SAPS Joint Operational centre on a daily basis.
 Members of the service assisted all law enforcement agencies to ensure that the public adhere to the lock down regulations as promulgated by the Minister of GOCTA on a regular basis.
-During the year under review the ten vehicles that were leased from Simunye Fleet were paid off and is now the property of the municipality.
-The Emergency Services purchased five new grassfire units, which is spread throughout the district to ensure an equitable response to veld fires and the communities of the West Rand.
-The Fire and Rescue service participated in the Arrive Alive campaign during the festive season which assisted with curbing the number of accident fatalities on our road during the holiday season.

 Our fire risk management inspections and investigations are conducted to inform the type of PIER programmes (training and awareness) to be provided in order to reduce the impact and the root causes of fire related incidents.
-Fire risk management conducted 460 building inspections, 173 hazardous substance inspections, 95 fire investigations and 247 building plans approved in line with the National Building Regulations and By-Laws.
 The closure of many businesses due to the COVID pandemic placed a damper on the number of inspections conducted and building plans submitted.
 The section assisted with inspections at homeless shelters and quarantine sites to ensure the safety of inmates.